rovitotv/DigitalFreedomWithRaspberryPI/email.md

 and might want to look into Squirrelmail, if time permits I might add a Squirrelmail section to this guide.

+***Please make sure your host name and domain name are defined see the setup section before you start***

 # Postfix

 Postfix is a Mail Transfer Agent (MTA) which is the program that lets you